 Our use of repurchase agreements, if any, involves many of the same risks involved in our use of leverage, as the proceeds from repurchase agreements generally will be invested in additional securities.
 There is a risk that the market value of the securities acquired in the repurchase agreement could decline below the price of the securities that we have sold but remain obligated to purchase.
 In addition, there is a risk that the market value of the securities retained by us could decline.
 If a buyer of securities under a repurchase agreement were to file for bankruptcy or experience insolvency, we could be adversely affected.
-Also, in entering into repurchase agreements, we would bear the risk of loss to the extent that the proceeds of such agreements at settlement are less than the fair value of the underlying securities being pledged.
+Also, in entering into repurchase agreement are less than the fair value of the underlying securities being pledged.
 In addition, due to the interest costs associated with repurchase agreements, our net asset value would decline, and, in some cases, we could be worse off than if we had not used such agreements.